maoberlehner/markus-oberlehner-net/content/blog/should-i-store-this-data-in-vuex.md

 date = "2018-05-27T10:33:33+02:00"
-title = "Should I Store This Data in Vuex?" description = "Learn how to decide which data should be stored in a centralized Vuex store and what other possibilities there are to share data with other Vue.js components." intro = "When first starting out with Vuex, most people wonder what data should be stored in Vuex in the first place?
-In the journey of answering this question, for many people (including me) comes, what I call the “Let's Store Everything in Vuex” phase.
+title = "Should I Store This Data in Vuex?" description = "Learn how to decide which data should be stored in a centralized Vuex store and what other possibilities there are to share data with other Vue.js components." intro = "When first starting with Vuex, most people wonder what data should be stored in Vuex in the first place?
+In the journey of answering this question, for many people (including me) comes what I call the “Let's Store Everything in Vuex” phase.
 But very quickly, after having encountered the first obstacles, comes the realization, that this cannot be the be-all and end-all solution to managing state in Vue.js applications..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Vuex"]
 +++

-When first starting out with Vuex, most people wonder what data should be stored in Vuex in the first place?
-In the journey of answering this question, for many people (including me) comes, what I call the “Let's Store Everything in Vuex” phase.
+When first starting with Vuex, most people wonder what data should be stored in Vuex in the first place?
+In the journey of answering this question, for many people (including me) comes what I call the “Let's Store Everything in Vuex” phase.
 But very quickly, after having encountered the first obstacles, comes the realization, that this cannot be the be-all and end-all solution to managing state in Vue.js applications.

 In this article I'll try to answer the question in which situations Vuex is a good solution to the problem at hand and when it may be better to use a different approach.